elastic/apm-agent-python/docs/config/index.rst

 Configuration
 =============

-This document describes configuration options available to Sentry.
+This document describes configuration options available to Opbeat.

 .. note:: Some integrations allow specifying these in a standard configuration, otherwise they are generally passed upon
-          instantiation of the Sentry client.
+          instantiation of the Opbeat client.

 .. toctree::
    :maxdepth: 2